Cerebral Palsy - Prevention

 The cause of

-cerebral palsy (CP) sometimes is not known.
+cerebral palsy (CP) sometimes isn't known.
 But links

 have been identified between CP and certain conditions during pregnancy, birth,

 and early childhood.
-Some of these can be prevented, and some cannot.
+Some of these can be prevented.
+Some cannot.

 Doing all you can before and during pregnancy can help lower the risk that a brain injury will occur in a developing baby.
-Tips for healthy habits before and during pregnancy include:
+Here are some tips for healthy habits before and during pregnancy.

 - Eat nutritious foods.

 - Don't smoke.